hputnam/Acclim_Dynamics/Results-package.md

 ## Physiology Sample Sizes

+This table applies to respiration rates, photosynthetic rates, chlorophyll, tissue biomass, protein, cell density, and TAC.
+No data in recovery period for respiration and photosynthetic rates.
+These are all individual corals (i.e. a week 1 coral will not be in any other timepoint).
+Bleaching score, survivorship, and growth have different sample size values because corals were repetitively measured (i.e. a coral photographed in weeks 1-5 then physiologically sampled in week 6).

 | Species     	| Timepoint 	| Treatment 	| Sample Size 	| Notes                         	|
 |-------------	|-----------	|-----------	|-------------	|-------------------------------	|
 | M. capitata 	| Day 1     	| ATAC      	| 4           	| Not enough time in the field  	|